zenoss/ZenPacks.zenoss.ZenPackLib/docs/compatibility.rst

 If your Zenoss system is distributed to multiple servers for hubs, collectors, or any other reason you will need to update those hubs and collectors after installing PyYAML to make sure it also gets installed on them.

-.. note:: PyYAML may already be installed.

-  At the time of writing PyYAML was scheduled to be included in the next recommended patch set (RPS) for Zenoss 4.2.4 and 4.2.5.
-This would be the 4.2.4 RPS following SP763, and the 4.2.5 RPS following SP378.
-Once this is done it will no longer be mandatory to first install PyYAML on many Zenoss 4.2 systems.